 Shofuso Japanese House and Garden, Lansdowne and Horticultural Drives

 April 11–May 1

 Gallery talks by the artist will be arranged at each venue.
 Some dates TBD

 Interdisciplinary artist Sanford Biggers is revisiting for the first time a performance he created in Chicago in 1999, in which he commuted, clad in a suit and sporting dreadlocks, by train from the suburbs to a downtown diner.
 Biggers carried with him two pieces of artwork: a book and a briefcase constructed with wood, nails, and twine and inspired by Congo spirit figures, or nkisi.
-Now, almost eighteen years later, Biggers will use a surrogate to perform similar urban rituals in order to understand cultural shifts and underscore the tension of human interactions today.
+These objects are on view in the Roberts Gallery through May 22.

 Sanford Biggers (American, b.
 1970)

 Duchamp in the Congo (Suburban Invasion)

 Performers: Sanford Biggers, Xaviera Simmons, and Michael Stablein

 In this performance, Cuban artist Tania Bruguera walks through city streets in a garment made of earth, cloth, wood, and nails—the embodiment of a living nkisi nkonde, or Congolese power figure.
 Originally performed in 1998 in Havana on Fidel Castro’s birthday, Bruguera conceives of this work as “an allegorical way to approach political reality and the social promises that have been made and never kept.”